top of page

 Press

-Recent Paintings on view in St. Helena March 8 - April 5
+Recent Paintings on view in Montecito December 2024 - January 2025

 Ralph Fleck’s canvases play up the relationship between paint, with its formless, viscous, potentiality, and the real world, with its set lines and surfaces.
 Though at any moment, he seems to suggest, one world may morph into the other.
 He even paints images generated by art-making itself, depicting color swatches that double as geometric color fields, or the dabs and smears on his palette, which winkingly mirror works of expressionism—paintings of paint that shift between abstraction and literal reality.